 So, what happens next?
 Here’s where it gets interesting.

 - 48% of staff NEVER follow up

 - 64% of practices do NOT have any organized system to follow up

 - Only 25% of staff make 2 contact attempts

 That’s the bad news but it’s also good news for you.

-This is a game changer and an opportunity to dominate your market if you follow up better than your competition.
+This is a game changer and an opportunity to dominate the plastic surgery market if you follow up better than your competition.
 Here’s how:

 The irony of following up: